codegeeks-ir/codegeeks-ir/README.md

 First of all You should install [jekyll][].
 Then take a look at it's documentation to understand how to work with that.
 Now you can Fork the repo, Create your branch from main, Commit your changes and send Pull request.

+npm install
+npm run dev

+for build: npm run build

+make sure you use prettier extension when formatting code, or we use prettier code formatter. before commiting changes run npm pretty

 ## How to update theme ?

 We use [tailwindcss][].
 To modify styles,